top of page

 TALK OF THE WEEK

-There are known cases of projects where a super work is generated that overflows the MVP and its basic requirements, so much so that it can become undeliverable, that is, there are so many things all pending to finish that are never finished.
+There are known cases of projects where a super work is generated that overflows the MVP and its basic requirements, so much so that it can become undeliverable, that is, there are so many things pending to finish that are never finished.

 This is the result of wasting time on unnecessary things.